ironbar/arc25/docs/modeling/Iteration_28_refine_predictions.md

 ## TODO

-- [ ] How much memory is needed to do refinement?
+- [x] How much memory is needed to do refinement?
 Estimate the number of necessary tokens and try with VLLM
+- [ ] Collect predictions from previous experiments
 - [ ] Create a notebook to see experiment with solution refinement